xthemadgenius/btcrec-cli/docs/bitcoin2john.md

 # Bitcoin2John Integration

-The btcrec-cli now includes integrated bitcoin2john functionality for converting Bitcoin wallet.dat files to John the Ripper hash format.
+The btcrec-cli now includes comprehensive bitcoin2john functionality for converting Bitcoin wallet.dat files to John the Ripper hash format, with full support for legacy wallets dating back to 2008.

 ## Overview

 The bitcoin2john tool extracts encryption information from Bitcoin Core wallet.dat files and converts it to a format suitable for password cracking with John the Ripper.
-This is useful when you have a Bitcoin wallet file but have forgotten the password.
+This comprehensive implementation supports:

+- **Modern Bitcoin Core wallets** (2010-present)
+- **Legacy Bitcoin wallets** (2008-2009) - crucial for early adopters
+- **Various database formats** and encryption methods
+- **Raw device/disk reading** for damaged wallet recovery
+- **Comprehensive record type parsing** for maximum compatibility

+This is essential for users with 16-year-old Bitcoin wallets who need password recovery support.

 ## Usage